-Having a Soil Test Done
+Having a Soil Test Done for Your Houston Foundation

-Testing Your Own Soil
+Testing the Soil Yourself

-Just conducting this simple squeeze test will tell you a lot about the character of your soil.
-For instance, loam is perfect for growing vegetation due to its high level of organic matter and ability to hold water.
-Unfortunately, loam is not great for foundations for exactly the same reasons.
-Loam soil holds moisture and promotes plant growth and will eventually cause your foundation to crack due to roots finding their way inside, or the added pressure that is applied whenever there is precipitation and the soil soaks it up.
+Just conducting this simple squeeze test will tell you a lot about the characteristics of your soil.
+For instance, silty soil is perfect for growing vegetation due to its high level of organic matter and ability to hold water.
+Unfortunately, this type of soil isn’t great for foundations for exactly the same reasons.
+Silty soil holds moisture and promotes plant growth and will eventually cause your foundation to crack due to roots finding their way inside or due to the added pressure that may be applied whenever there is precipitation and the soil soaks it up.